sprngr/randomSteamGame/README.md

 - Highlights and scrolls to the game it has just selected for you.
 - Adds a handy launch button to start the game right away.
 - Bookmarklet calls latest code from here so you never have to worry about updating what you have.
+- Excludes any apps not of type "game" as well as Steam for Linux (Not sure why it's listed as a game)

 ###Future Updates

 Unknown at this time, too busy playing games.
+Feel free to give any suggestions.